 - Temperature: Temperature affects the paint curing process.
 Direct sun on the surface can cause the paint to cure in unattractive waves and ripples.
 On the other hand, temperatures below 34 F to 37 F mean that the paint simply will not dry.

 - Time of Day and Season: The best time for exterior painting is between late morning (after the dew has evaporated) and mid-afternoon (early enough to allow the paint to dry before temperatures drop).
 Summer makes exterior painting comfortable, but shoulder seasons like late spring and early fall tend to have less pronounced temperature spikes.

-Professional painters have different ways of issuing job bids and estimates, ranging from a single figure on a business card to multi-page proposals.
+Professional painters have different methods of issuing job bids and estimates, ranging from a single figure on a business card to multi-page proposals.
 Expect a professionally painted home exterior to be at least three times more expensive than a do-it-yourself job.

 House Painting Tips and Tricks

 Before starting to paint your house, use these tips to make the project go smoother:

 - Just because paint can fill in minor holes and cracks doesn't mean that it should.
 Instead, take the time to properly fill those holes and cracks with putty or filler.

 - If you are painting by yourself, one mental trick is to think of each side of the house as a separate project.
 Broken into smaller projects, this large project will feel less daunting.